apjanke/apjanke-blog-jekyll/_posts/2019-10-07-have-me-shoot-your-halloween-2019.md

   - Photography
 ---

-# Have me shoot your 2019 Halloween party

 I‘m playing photographer this Halloween and am looking for more parties and events to shoot.
 Do you have a Halloween party or event in NYC you want photographed (for FREE)?

 [Here‘s a portfolio](https://www.flickr.com/photos/andrewjanke/albums/72157711206485411) of my Halloween & dress-up party work.